Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 • Did your sleep consistency improve?
 (This is the most likely metric to change)

 Record these results.
 This is your evidence.
 If you improved on multiple metrics, you have discovered that sleep consistency alone is worth optimizing.
-Most people see 10-15% improvements in processing speed and attention just from this.
 If nothing changed, you know your cognitive issues are not sleep-driven, and you need to test a different layer.

 How to add targeted interventions without losing your mind